bright-dela/airbnb-clone-project/README.md

 - **Platform Trust**: Strong security builds user confidence, making the platform reliable and safe to use.
 - **System Stability**: Prevents attacks that could crash or slow down the system, ensuring availability for legitimate users.

+## CI/CD Pipeline

+Continuous Integration and Continuous Deployment (CI/CD) pipelines help automate the process of building, testing, and deploying the project.
+With CI/CD in place, every code change is automatically checked for errors and deployed to the appropriate environment, reducing manual work and ensuring faster, more reliable releases.

+### Why It’s Important
+- **Consistency**: Ensures code is always tested before merging, reducing bugs in production.
+- **Speed**: Automates repetitive tasks, allowing developers to focus on writing features.
+- **Reliability**: Provides quick feedback loops, catching issues early in the development cycle.
+- **Scalability**: Makes it easier to handle frequent updates as the project grows.

+### Tools That Can Be Used
+- **GitHub Actions**: Automates testing, linting, and deployment directly from the GitHub repository.
+- **Docker**: Provides a consistent environment for building and deploying the application.
+- **CI/CD Services (Jenkins, GitLab CI/CD, CircleCI)**: Alternative platforms that offer advanced automation workflows.